FdSc Visual Effects Production Technology

 Industry professionals will visit the course to guest lecture and share their experiences.
 Live projects will help you to gain real experience of the industry, make contacts, and build your portfolio and CV.

-You will also take part in Confetti’s annual Industry Week where you will be able to meet a range of professionals within your field of interest as well as other areas of the creative industries.
+You will also take part in Confetti’s annual Industry Week where you’ll be able to meet a range of professionals within your field of interest as well as other areas of the creative industries.
 Past guests have included the likes of surreal animator Cyriak, motion and facial capture artist Rebecca Leybourne (Kingsman, Star Wars and The Avengers) and Aardman Animations (Shaun the Sheep).

-The Head of Talent Development works closely with regional and national companies to offer you a range of relevant opportunities within the industry. within the industry.
+The Head of Talent Development works closely with regional and national companies to offer you a range of relevant opportunities within the industry.

 Teaching & Learning